Course structure

 23 CP must be gained from the natural science and technical electives.

 The Bachelor’s thesis is usually written in the third year of the Bachelor's degree programme.
-The thesis can be written either as one long paper (10 CP) or two smaller ones (5 CP each).
+The duration of the Bachelor's thesis is limited to a maximum of nine months.

 Structure of the Bachelor’s degree programme in Environmental Sciences, programme regulations 2016 from Autumn Semester 2019